 Reptiles do not have an infancy life phase.
 They hatch as miniature adults ready to take on the world, and their mothers are nowhere to be seen.
 As mammals and primates became more biologically complex, it took longer for the young to reach maturity.
 Infants relied on their mothers’ milk for sustenance, and their large brains needed time to develop.
 Parental care was absolutely essential for survival.
 Something had to compel mammalian mothers to undertake such a responsibility.

-Compared to egg-layers, a mammal mother does not have very many offspring.
+Compared to egg-layers, a mammal mother has few offspring.
 Pregnancy is a big deal; it is highly demanding on the body.
 A female can only carry one or a small number of children at a time.
 At a minimum, the mother must carry each child to term through a full gestation period, not to mention nursing and other childcare, before her next pregnancy.
 Even the most fecund mammal like a rodent will have maybe 40 children in her lifetime.
 A typical monkey will bear about ten.
-In the wild, each individual child’s odds of success are not very high.
+In the wild, each individual child has low odds of success.
 For a primate mother, then, every baby matters.

 Gender roles are exaggerated by the mammalian life cycle.
 Since a mother is limited to a relatively small number of children, the best strategy for her genes is to choose mates judiciously and supervise each child safely to adulthood.
 A competitive male can rely more on the law of large numbers – his genes will become predominant if he sires more children than other males.
 His options are determined by his social structure and his status within the community.
 Without the hormonal influences of pregnancy, mammal fathers do not get as emotionally attached to their offspring, and do not generally participate in the daily activities of raising their young.

 Social life added a whole new dimension to the challenges of the environment.
-In addition to predators, primates now had to figure each other out.
+Primates now had to keep an eye out for scheming peers as well as scary predators.
 Cooperation, competition, and compromise were paramount to success.
 Since the neocortex is so heavily devoted to social skills, it is reasonable to assume that it evolved in response to these needs.
 Monkeys were able to recognize individuals by facial features instead of by smell.
-This was doubly important, because facial expressions were sophisticated ways to communicate emotions.
-Monkeys began to understand concepts such as friendship 29 and fairness 30 , guilt, cheating, and punishment.
-31 A medium-term memory is essential for the social construct of reciprocal altruism.
-32 If A does a favor for B, B should remember the favor and return it before too long.
+This was doubly important because facial expressions were sophisticated ways to communicate emotions.
+Monkeys began to understand concepts such as friendship 30 and fairness 31 , guilt, cheating, and punishment.
+32 A medium-term memory is essential for the social construct of reciprocal altruism.
+33 If A does a favor for B, B should remember the favor and return it before too long.
 If B does not return the favor, then A knows that B is a cheater and will stop giving favors.
 Monkeys exhibit some innate sense for these rules of reciprocal altruism.
-33 It’s not chess, but it’s certainly a step up from eating their own children.
+34 It’s not chess, but it’s certainly a step up from eating their own children.

 - Albert F. Bennett and John A. Ruben, “Endothermy and Activity in Vertebrates”, Science 206(4419):649-654 (11/09/1979), https://www.ncbi.nlm.nih.gov/pubmed/493968 (accessed and saved 9/01/19). ↩